Leon Davis Jr.

-Leon Davis, Jr. (born December 14, 1977) is an American murderer and arsonist who murdered five people over the span of seven days in Polk County, Florida, in December 2007.
+Leon Davis Jr. (born December 14, 1977) is an American spree killer and arsonist who committed two double homicides within a week in Polk County, Florida, in December 2007.
 He was sentenced to death in two separate trials and is currently awaiting execution at Union Correctional Institution.

 Early life

 Davis was born on December 14, 1977, in Lake Wales, Florida.
 Early friends of Davis described him as someone funny, enjoyed four-wheeling, and was an avid listener of country music.
 Davis was also regarded as a good athlete due to him being 6 foot 5 and a high school basketball player.
 Despite this, Davis often got into fights, which led to police detaining him, though Davis did not get charged with any crime.

-In 2002, when Davis was 24, he and his girlfriend were arrested after leaving Walmart with about $50 of unpaid products.
+In 2002, Davis and his girlfriend were arrested for shoplifting about $50 of products out of Walmart.
 In July 2006, Davis purchased a home that left him over $196,000 in debt.
-It was later found after his arrest for the murder that in January 2007, Davis wrote on his blog, "I have hurt people in the past and I'm sorry for it!
-So 2007 and on I will live my life the right way, and that's keeping it real with my family and friends!".
+It was later discovered that in January 2007, Davis wrote on his blog, "I have hurt people in the past and I'm sorry for it!
+So 2007 and on I will live my life the right way, and that's keeping it real with my family and friends!"
 The following month, Davis married his longtime girlfriend Victoria Campo.

 Murders

 December 7, 2007

 On December 7, 2007, Davis entered a gas station alongside Interstate 4 in Polk County, where 33-year-old Pravinkumar Patel and 55-year-old Dashrath Patel were working.
 Once inside, Davis brandished his gun and shot both men in close-range execution-style shootings, ultimately killing both.
 Afterwards he did not steal any money, but fled the scene.
-The murders were caught on camera and Davis himself; however, Davis was not questioned in the days afterward.
+The murders were caught on camera; however, Davis was never identified in those video tapes and he was not questioned in the days afterward.